sweetp/service-ui/README.md

 This service uses Java Swing to build some simple UI components.
 This components can be used to e.g. retrieve a password via a dialog from the user.

+*Attention*: This service should be used as a fallback.
+Normally services are called from a Sweetp client.
+This can be everything, e.g. a CLI tool, a Website ...
+This client should get data from the user and pass it as parameters to the service.
+If this isn't possible or usable, use this service to get data from the user.

 # dev

 Use git submodule to fetch the content of the lib directory: